genral-walker/React-Dashboard/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Builds the app for production to the `build` folder.\
-Runs the app in the development mode.\
+# Appsilon Home Task

+The solution to the Front end Developer task.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Follow [This Link](https://appsilontask.netlify.app/) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+## Build

+This Project was built with:

+- HTML
+- Scss
+- JavaScript
+- React
+- FushionCharts

+### `PS`

+For verification purposes, make sure to refresh the page when you go below 720px.\

+Also when on mobile the charts don't allow for continuoes smooth scroll, try scrolling a little above the chart spaces